-- •The day to day management of all aspects of the school, this includes the support for children with SEND. - •The Head Teacher will give responsibility to the SENDCo and the class teachers but is still responsible for ensuring that your child's needs are met. - •The Head Teacher must make sure that the Advisory Board are kept up to date about any issues in school relating to SEND.
+•The day-to-day management of all aspects of the school, this includes the support for children with SEND.

+•The Head of School will give responsibility to the SENDCo and the class teachers but is still responsible for ensuring that your child's needs are met.

+•The Head of School must make sure that the Advisory Board are kept up to date about any issues in school relating to SEND.

 Advisory Board Responsible for: •Making sure that the necessary support is made for any child who attends the school who has SEND.
 What are the different levels and types of support available for children with SEND at Fossebrook?
-Quality First Teaching Every child will have access to class teacher input via excellent targeted classroom teaching, also known as Quality First Teaching "Levels of support available for all children" •That the teacher has the highest possible expectations for your child and all pupils in their class. •That all teaching builds on what your child already knows, can do and can understand. •At times the teacher may direct the class based teaching assistant to work with your child as part of normal working practice. •Different ways of teaching are in place so that your child is fully involved in learning in class.
-This may involve things like using more practical learning. •Specific strategies (which may be suggested by the SENDCo or outside agencies) are in place to support your child to learn. •Your child's teacher will have carefully checked on your child's progress and may decide that your child has gaps in their understanding/learning and needs some extra support to help them make the best possible progress.
-The class teacher may place your child on our 'initial concern' stage. •Your child may be involved with specific group work with a smaller group of children - This group, often called intervention groups by schools, may be: Run in the classroom or outside.
+Quality First Teaching Every child will have access to class teacher input via excellent targeted classroom teaching, also known as Quality First Teaching "Levels of support available for For your child this would mean: all children" That the teacher has the highest possible expectations for your child and all pupils in their class.
+That all teaching builds on what your child already knows, can do and can understand.
+At times the teacher may direct the class-based support assistant to work with your child as part of normal working practice.
+Different ways of teaching are in place so that your child is fully involved in learning in class.
+This may involve things like using more practical learning.
+Specific strategies (which may be suggested by the SENDCo or outside agencies) are in place to support your child to learn.
+Your child's teacher will have carefully checked on your child's progress and may decide that your child has gaps in their understanding/learning and needs some extra support to help them make the best possible progress.
+The class teacher may place your child on our 'initial concern' stage.
+Your child may be involved with specific group work with a smaller group of children - This group, often called intervention groups by schools, may be: Run in the classroom or outside.
 Run by a teacher or most often a teaching assistant who is directed by the class teacher.